nightroman/PowerShellTraps/Basic/Break-and-Continue-with-not-matching-label/README.md

+# Break and Continue with not matching label

 A missing (misspelled) label used with `continue` or `break` is not an error.
 In such cases PowerShell silently breaks the whole script being invoked.
 That